How to Prepare for NEET Exam 2027: A Comprehensive NEET Study Plan

 • Have a dedicated weekly schedule time for Class 11 backlog.

-• Follow a 60/40 rule, where you spend 60% of your studying time to learn, practise Class 12 syllabus and 40% of your time on the Class 11.
+• Follow a 60/40 rule, where you spend 60% of your studying time to learn, practise Class 12 syllabus, and 40% of your time on the Class 11 syllabus.

-Mistakes You Must Avoid During NEET Prep Journey
+Mistakes You Must Avoid During The Preparation of NEET Exam

 While mistakes are pretty common, especially in young minds, it’s not acceptable to make them a habit and not rectify them just after the first one.
 While you’re on your journey to take admission to a prestigious Medical College and become a doctor, you must eliminate these common errors that most students keep repeating: